Epistimio/orion/docs/src/developer/documenting.rst

 We try to write the documentation at only one place and reuse it as much as possible.
-For instance, the home page of this documentation (https://orion.readthedocs.io/en/latest/) is actually pulled from the README.md and appended with a table of content of the documentation generated automatically.
+For instance, the home page of this documentation (https://orion.readthedocs.io/en/latest/) is actually pulled from the README.rst and appended with a table of content of the documentation generated automatically.
 The advantage of having a single source of truth is that it's vastly easier to find information and keep it up to date.